 20. The Tiger Who Came to Tea by Judith Kerr (ages 2-5)

 What should a young girl and her mother do when they receive an unexpected house guest — who just so happens to be a tiger?
 They invite it in for tea, of course!
 And they proceed to watch in fascination as it moves through their kitchen in an black-striped blur, emptying their cupboards of food.
-But how this story ends will be up to you to discover.
+But how this popular childhood book ends will be up to you to discover.

 21. The Story of Ferdinand by Munro Leaf and Robert Lawson (ages 3-5)

 A story about the importance of being yourself, The Story of Ferdinand follows the titular bull, who would much rather sit amongst the flowers than butt heads with other bulls.
 One day, his peaceful nature is challenged when some bullfighting men from Madrid appear and offer Ferdinand the chance to be a champion bullfighter.